 With the ever-growing size of game files, your PS5's included 825GB storage will fill up fast.
 Even limited to a few games, the like of GTA Online and Call of Duty: Warzone require regular sizable updates.
 If you want to have access to more games at any time without constantly deleting and reinstalling, then expanding your storage with a PS5 SSD is essential.

-Sony has confirmed that you will be able to expand your PS5’s storage with a compatible M.2 Gen 4 NVMe SSD from 15th September 2021.
+As of 15th September 2021, you are now able to expand your PS5’s storage with a compatible M.2 Gen 4 NVMe SSD.
 These are both the most advanced and priciest SSDs on the market right now.
 However, because the custom-designed PS5 SSD is even more advanced than most high-end PCs, any storage expansion must also match it in performance.

 Rather than identify some specific PS5 compatible M.2 SSDs, Sony has instead provided a list of requirements that the SSD must adhere to in order to fit into the expansion slot and run games effectively.
 We break them down for you below and also identify a number of SSDs that would be suitable based on this latest information.

 Now, a handful of these drives are also available without a heatsink (and we’ve highlighted this where necessary) but the instructions from Sony state that a heatsink is required on your chosen SSD.
 You can, of course, affix your own separate cooling structure to a drive but it’s a lot more straightforward to buy one with a heatsink already installed.

 Digital Foundry will undoubtedly have more insight and test results as they bring you a list of the best PS5 SSDs.

 Here are some of the M.2 SSDs that fit the measurement and performance requirements listed by Sony.
 While we can’t guarantee that they will work, theoretically these M.2 SSDs should be fine.
 Here are your best options for a PS5 compatible SSD.